dickienaut/dickienaut.github.io/README.md

-This is a personal website built using React.js
+This is a personal website built using React